shaneutt/gateway-api-inference-extension/DEVELOPMENT.md

 kubectl -n ${NAMESPACE} apply -f secret.yaml
 ```

-Export the name of the secret to the environment:
+Export the name of the `Secret` to the environment:

 ```console
 export REGISTRY_SECRET=anna-pull-secret